parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 	nano openid_connect_configuration.conf

-10. modify secret from 0 to "yourclientsecret"
+10. Scroll down and modify the $oidc_client_secret from 0 to "yourclientsecret" from the earlier step, to look like the example below.
+Do not forget to add the quotation marks!

 .. image:: ../images/save_secret.png